pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # protocol = "canal-json"

 # Starting from v7.2.0, the `delete-only-output-handle-key-columns` parameter specifies the output of DELETE events.
 This parameter is valid only for canal-json and open-protocol protocols.
+# This parameter is incompatible with `force-replicate`.
+If both this parameter and `force-replicate` is set to `true`, TiCDC reports an error when creating a changefeed.
 # The default value is false, which means outputting all columns.
 When you set it to true, only primary key columns or unique index columns are output.
 # The Avro protocol is not controlled by this parameter and always outputs only the primary key columns or unique index columns.
 # The CSV protocol is not controlled by this parameter and always outputs all columns.